FabianoEger/tago-documentation/dashboard.rst

 Sharing dashboards
 ******************

-Sometimes a dashboard can become an entire feature that you want to share.
-Now there are two ways of sending a dashboard to someone:
+A great feature from Tago platform is it native sharing capability for data and dashboards.
+And we know that sometimes a dashboard can become an entire feature that you want to share.
+For the dashboard sharing, there are two ways of sending a dashboard to another user:

 * :ref:`dashboard-share`
 * :ref:`dashboard-clone`